Using third-party packages

 Note

 You must be the organization administrator (use the ORGADMIN role) to accept the terms.
-You only need to accept the terms once for your Snowflake account.
+You only need to accept the terms once for your Snowflake organization.
 See Enabling the ORGADMIN role in an account.

 1. Sign in to Snowsight.